gitobsidiantutorial/obsidian-tabs/README.md

 - The order of operations must be respected when setting a split view, it is not possible to create split view when already in tabbed mode.

 - The backlinks in pane plugin causes strange behaviour with Pane Relief.
-This is not cause by the css.
+This is not caused by the css.